 There are 3 main costs involved in having a sewage treatment plant –

-2) You will need to empty the new tank on average every 2 – 3 years, but you can continue to use your usual contractor to do this
+2) You will need to empty the new tank on average every 2 – 3 years.
+You can continue to use your existing contractor to do this.

-3) Finally under the General Binding Rules (The law that covers Septic Tanks and Sewage Treatment Plants) you do have to have the new plant inspected each year which would cost around £150+vat which will rise in line with inflation
+3) Under the General Binding Rules (The law that covers Septic Tanks and Sewage Treatment Plants) you do have to have the new plant inspected each year, which currently costs £150+vat.
+The contract allows this to potentially rise with inflation each year

-We cover this cost for the initial 2 years and then you will pay it from month 24 annually.
+We cover the cost of the annual service for the initial 2 years and then you will pay it as from month 24 each year.

 Yes you can but there are certain things to keep in mind